-One major difference in this simulation design and actual management practice on the U.S. west coast was the omission of the rebuilding plans that are implemented when a stock is assessed to have fallen below a minimum stock size threshold (defined as 0.25SB0 for U.S. west coast rockfish).
-Harvest for stocks below the threshold would no longer be determined based upon the standard harvest control rule, but rather a rebuilding plan would be used to determine catches until the stock rebuilt to the target biomass.
-To reduce simulation complexity a rebuilding plan was not imposed if a simulated stock was assessed to have fallen below the threshold and the catches were determined based on the harvest control rule for all estimated stock sizes.
+One major difference in this simulation design and actual management practice on the U.S. west coast was the omission of the rebuilding plans that are implemented when a stock is assessed to have fallen below a minimum stock size threshold (MSST, defined as 0.25SB0 for U.S. west coast rockfish).
+Harvest for stocks below the MSST would no longer be determined based on the standard harvest control rule, but rather a rebuilding plan would be used to determine catches until the stock rebuilt to the target biomass.
+To reduce simulation complexity, a rebuilding plan was not imposed if a simulated stock was assessed to have fallen below the threshold and the catches were determined based on the harvest control rule for all estimated stock sizes.

 Data scenarios

 Three data scenarios were created to explore the impact of data availability on the ability to monitor rebuilding of an overfished stock (Fig. 2).
-The data scenarios were designed to emulate a stock that is infrequently encountered by a fishery independent survey (e.g. due to depth or habitat) and the only fishery data were available.
+The data scenarios were designed to emulate a stock that is infrequently encountered by a fishery-independent survey (e.g. due to depth or habitat) and only fishery data were available.
 The historical sample sizes were generally based on the effective sample sizes observed for yelloweye rockfish.
 Following the first assessment in year 50, the three data scenarios have different data availability based on stock status (e.g. overfished vs. rebuilt) in the assessment year relative to the management targets.
-The simulated stocks were in an overfished state when the first assessment was conducted and were classified as overfished until the relative spawning biomass surpassed the target biomass (0.40SB0) at which time they were declared rebuilt.
+The simulated stocks were in an overfished state when the first assessment was conducted and were classified as overfished until the relative spawning biomass surpassed the target biomass (0.40SB0), at which time they were declared rebuilt.

-The data quantity available for the assessment differed based upon stock status following the first assessment among the three data scenarios.
-The “full data” scenario maintained fishery CPUE index and length- and age-composition data at the historical levels (prior to the stock being declared overfished in year 50) during rebuilding (Fig. 2).
+Data quantity available for assessments differed depending on stock status following the first assessment among the three data scenarios.
+The “full data” scenario maintained the fishery CPUE index and length- and age-composition data at the historical levels (prior to the stock being declared overfished in year 50) during rebuilding (Fig. 2).
 The “reduced data” scenario reduced the amount of data available from the fishery during rebuilding (Fig. 2).
 The length and age-composition data were reduced to 20% of the historical sample sizes during rebuilding and the fishery CPUE index was eliminated during the rebuilding period.
-The CPUE index resumes and composition sample sizes revert to historical levels when the stock was estimated to have rebuilt above the target biomass.
-The “eliminated data” scenario removed new fishery data, both the CPUE index the and composition data, during rebuilding (Fig. 2).
+The CPUE index resumes and composition sample sizes reverted to historical levels when the stock was estimated to have rebuilt to above the target biomass.
+The “eliminated data” scenario had no fishery data during rebuilding (Fig. 2).
 The fishery CPUE index and composition data resumes at historical samples sizes when the stock was estimated to be rebuilt.

-During the years the stock was estimated to be rebuilding, the operating model applied a shift from asymptotic to dome-shaped selectivity for the fishery.
+The operating model applied a shift from asymptotic to dome-shaped fishery selectivity when the stock was under rebuilding.
 The estimation method in the full and reduced data scenarios were allowed to estimate a potential change in selectivity during the rebuilding period.
-However, the eliminated data scenario was forced to assume constant asymptotic selectivity over-all years because no fishery composition data were available to detect the shift in selectivity.
+However, the eliminated data scenario was forced to assume constant asymptotic selectivity over all years because no fishery composition data were available to detect the shift in selectivity.

 Performance measures

-The outcomes of the simulations for each harvest control rule were summarized using the following five metrics that were selected to evaluate the impact of data and estimation of indicators of stock status (e.g. relative spawning biomass) and management quantities (e.g. rebuilding catch):
+The outcomes of the simulations for each harvest control rule were summarized using five metrics that were selected to evaluate the impact of data and estimation of indicators of stock status (e.g. relative spawning biomass) and management quantities (e.g. rebuilding catch):

 The relative errors (REs) for estimated parameters, calculated as: